AtheerAlanizi/Projectcs292/README.md

 ![](cscl.png)

-the result that will appears "success"
+The result that will appears "success"

 ![](cssu.png)

-in the terminal wil show you all labels correspoding to the word you write
+In the terminal wil show you all labels correspoding to the word you write

 ![](cstr.png)